Why you’re obsessed with checking your partner’s phone and how to break the unhealthy habit

 Whenever his phone vibrated, I used to hear myself asking “Who’s he texting?” and look to see if it was another woman.

-I even used to borrow his laptop and glance through the names on his iMessages to make sure he wasn’t cheating.
+I even used to borrow his laptop and glance at the names on his iMessages to make sure he wasn’t cheating.

-All because of my unresolved trauma of abandonment and rejection.
+All because of my unresolved trauma around abandonment and rejection.

 My husband never cheated on me.
-I even try to catch him checking out other women when we’re at music festivals together, where clothing is optional.
-He passes my test every time.
+I even used to try to catch him checking out other women at music festivals, where clothing is optional.
+He passed my “test” every time.

-I made all these stories in my head about all the ways he could hurt me, and I projected them onto the ways he uses his phone.
+I created all these stories in my head about all the ways he could hurt me, and I projected them onto the ways he uses his phone.

 None of it was true.
 I just believed that I was so unworthy of love that he would leave me for anything he read, anyone he talked to, anything he watched through his phone.